Cardi B: Products and endorsements

 Cardi B teamed up with Pepsi for three television commercials, which aired during the Super Bowl LIII, the 61st Annual Grammy Awards, and Christmas.
 In early 2019, Cardi also joined other hip hop artists (including her husband Offset, as part of Migos) in releasing her flavors of snack food Rap Snacks: two flavors of chips, and two of popcorn.
-The bags' artwork were designed by Jai Manselle and inspired by the cover of Invasion of Privacy.
+The bags' artwork was designed by Jai Manselle and inspired by the cover of Invasion of Privacy.
+In December 2021, Cardi B partnered with PLBY Group Inc. as creative director in residence for Playboy and founding member of Centerfold, a creator-driven website in the works.
+The partnership also includes fashion and sexual wellness products.